tmuxinator/tmuxinator/CONTRIBUTING.md

 If you've gone the extra mile and have a patch that fixes the issue, you should submit a Pull Request!

+* Please follow the [GitHub Styleguide](https://github.com/styleguide/ruby) for Ruby in both implementation and tests!
 * Fork the repo on Github.
 * Create a topic branch from where you want to base your work.
 * Add a test for your change.
 Only refactoring and documentation changes